GoroMG/codingburgas-LLMs/local_LLMs/huggingface_granite/README.md

 Performance depends on whether you use a CUDA-enabled GPU or CPU.

----

-## Contributing

-Contributions are welcome!
-Fork the repository, make your changes, and submit a pull request.
-Ensure your changes are well-documented and tested.

----

-## License

-This project is licensed under the **MIT License**.
-See the LICENSE file for more details.

----

 ## Troubleshooting

 1. **Model download issues:** Ensure a stable internet connection and sufficient disk space.
 2. **Slow performance:** Use a GPU for faster inference.
 3. **Out of memory:** Reduce `max_new_tokens` or use CPU if GPU memory is insufficient.

-Feel free to open an issue if you encounter further problems.